dominicarrojado/dominicarrojado.github.io/posts/building-an-email-template-with-mjml-framework.md

 ## Email Title section

 Now, let's build the first section of our email template.
 It's good to add a comment to your sections so it would be easier to locate them when maintaining it in the future.
-So below, I've added `<mj-section>` tag inside the `<mj-body>` tag.
+So below, I've added the `<mj-section>` tag inside the `<mj-body>` tag.
 These tags are intended to be used as rows within our email template.
 They are used to structure the layout.
-By default, it has a width of `600px`, since that's also the width of our sections based on the design, then we don't need to specify the width.
+By default, it has a width of `600px`, since that's also the width of our sections based on the design, so we don't need to specify the width.

 ```html
 <mjml>